The Lover (1992 film): Production

 Director Jean-Jacques Annaud initially collaborated with Marguerite Duras on the adaptation of her book, but creative differences between the pair led to Annaud working with writer Gérard Brach instead.
 Annaud and Brach changed the age of "The Girl" from 151/2 to 17 before deciding they would have her state in the beginning she is 15 while lying to her lover that she is 17, but tried to maintain the original structure and literary tone of the original novel.
 As with the Duras novel, none of the characters use names and are referred to in the credits as "The Girl" and "The Man".
 To find the actress who would play the girl, Annaud advertised in multiple cities in the United States and the United Kingdom and visited drama schools.
 However, it was Annaud's wife, Laurence Duval Annaud, who came upon a photograph of Jane March, a 16-year-old British model, in a teen fashion magazine and brought her to his attention.

 When filming began 14 January 1991, March was two months away from turning 18.
-Annaud chose to shoot the film in English instead of French in order to secure international distribution and to accommodate for the actress.
+Annaud chose to shoot the film in English instead of French in order to secure international distribution and to accommodate the actress.

 Annaud first flew to Ho Chi Minh City in Vietnam in 1989 to view the original novel's setting, but was greatly disappointed at the state of the country.
 In an interview with the Los Angeles Times, he stated that the "best colonial hotel" offered "rats as big as this running through the corridors, spiders everywhere, and no air conditioning, of course.
 When we tried to use the sink, three drops of brown water—I presume from the Red River—came out of the faucet."

 He initially decided against filming in the country and began scouting locations in Malaysia, Thailand and the Philippines—all countries that have been used as settings to represent Vietnam in other Western films.
 A year later, he returned to his original choice, feeling no other country could truly represent the "tired museum".
 According to Annaud and MGM Studios, it was the first Western film to be shot in the country since the reunification of the country in 1975.

 The government welcomed the crew, providing them with a governmental helicopter for use during filming.
 However, the filmmakers were required to clear all production storyboards with officials before they could be filmed, and an official remained on set at all times.
 All of the film's sexual scenes had to be shot in Paris as officials forbade them to be filmed on location.
 It took 135 days to complete filming, and due to the importation costs of shooting in Vietnam, the film cost $30 million to produce.